chrisnajman/code-snippets/README.md

 ## 7. How to Identify Specific Messages in This Chat

-Because the chat interface does not show message numbers or timestamps, the best way to reference a previous message is by:
+Because the ChatGPT interface does not show message numbers or timestamps, the best way to reference a previous message is by:

 - Quoting a unique phrase or code snippet from that message.
 - Describing the content clearly, for example: